AI Maturity Quiz

 Coordinating across key teams

-Ensure internal communications, HR, and IT align on a trusted AI-native digital workplace tool.
-Work from shared playbooks to avoid duplication, shadow tools, and fragmented employee experiences.
+Align internal comms, HR, and IT on a trusted AI-native workplace tool.
+Use shared playbooks to prevent duplication, shadow tools, and fragmented experiences.

 Adapting to different workforces